-- ✓ Prepare and implement a university technology plan for all major activities and functions by December 2028. - ✓ Enhance classroom and laboratory facilities by 30 percent at main campus by December 2030 - ✓ Enhance classroom and laboratory facilities by 50 percent at South and North campuses by December 2034 - ✓ Develop basic physical infrastructure at Kupwara, campus by 2026 - ✓ Developafundingplanandpreliminaryarchitecturalconceptsforamultipurposearenaon Zukooracampusby December 2026 - ✓ Construct two additional hostels at the main campus by December 2034. - ✓ Develop a "Heritage Village" on the Naseem Bagh campus by December 2027. - ✓ Increase grant by 100% by December 2030 using 2024 data as a baseline. - ✓ Complete a feasibility study for a university capital campaign by mid 2026. - ✓ Conduct a capital campaign by 2027. - ✓ Increase by 100% alumni donations by 2026. - ✓ Continue to refine the centralized budgeting process for the (total) university and have this process refined and complete by December 2026. - ✓ Introduce a comprehensive Institutional Effectiveness Plan by June 2025. - Implement six new e-solutions that provide expeditious, efficient, and quality services to the students and efficiency and effectiveness to administrative processes of the University by August 2028.
+- Prepare and implement a university technology plan for all major activities and functions by December 2020. - Enhance classroom and laboratory facilities by 50 percent at main campus by December 2020 - Enhance classroom and laboratory facilities by 100 percent at South and North campuses by December 2020 - Develop basic physical infrastructure at Kupwara, Leh and Kargil campuses by 2018. - Develop a funding plan and preliminary architectural concepts for a multipurpose arena on Zukoora campus by December 2020 - Construct four additional hostels at the main campus by December 2020. - Develop a "Heritage Village" on the Naseem Bagh campus by December 2020. - Increase grant by 100% by December 2022 using 2012 data as a baseline. - Complete a feasibility study for a university capital campaign by mid 2019. - Conduct a capital campaign by 2020. - Increase by 100% alumni donations by 2020. - Continue to refine the centralized budgeting process for the (total) university and have this process refined and complete with the issuance of the 17-18 budgets by December 2020. - Introduce a comprehensive Institutional Effectiveness Plan by June 2020.

-• Build an improved financial model for the University benchmarked on best universities of the world by December 2025.
+- Implement six new e-solutions that provide expeditious, efficient, and quality services to the students and efficiency and effectiveness to administrative processes of the University by August 2017. - Build an improved financial model for the University benchmarked on best universities of the world by December 2022.

-Strategic Initiative 5 The University will have cost effectiveness and adequate Infrastructure Strategy Intended Outcomes /Objectives Measures to be used/Criteria for Success I. Prepare and implement a university technology plan for all major activities and functions by December 2028.
-II.
-Enhance classroom and laboratory facilities by 30 percent at main campus by December 2030.
-III.
-Enhance classroom and laboratory facilities by 50 percent at South and North campuses by December 2034.
-IV.
-Develop basic physical infrastructure at Kupwara, campus by 2026.
-V. Develop a funding plan and preliminary architectural concepts for a multipurpose arena on Zukoora campus by December 2026.
-VI.
-Construct two additional hostels at the main campus by December 2034 VII.
-Develop a "Heritage Village" on the Naseem Bagh campus by December 2027.
-VIII.
-Increase by 55% grant income by December 2030 using 2024 data as a baseline.
-IX.
-Implement new e- solutions that provide expeditious, efficient, and quality.
-X. Improved services to the students and efficiency and effectiveness to administrative The university will find new ways to reduce costs and increase income.
-The University will stress efficiency and effectiveness in all that it undertakes.
+The Ur Strategic Initiati The Chivershy with have cost effectiveness and ducquate Infrastructure Strategy Intended Outcomes/Objectives Measures to be used/ Criteria for Success Prepare and implement a university technology plan for all major activities and functions by December 2020.
+Enhance classroom and laboratory facilities by 50 percent at main campus by December 2020 Enhance classroom and laboratory facilities by 100 percent at South and North campuses by December 2020 Develop basic physical infrastructure at Kupwara, Leh and Kargil campuses by 2020.
+Develop a funding plan and preliminary architectural concepts for a multipurpose arena on Zakura campus by December 2020.
+Construct four additional hostels at the main campus by December 2020.
+Construct the student center on Zakura campus by fall 2020.
+Develop a "Heritage Village" on the Naseem Bagh campus by December 2020 using 2012 data as a baseline.
+Implement six new esolutions that provide expeditious, efficient, and quality services to the students and efficiency and effectiveness to administrative processes of the University by August 2020.
+Build an improved financial model for the University benchmarked on The University will find new ways to reduce costs and increase income.
+The University will stress efficiency and effectiveness in all it undertakes.
 At the same time there is a constant need to assess and improve facilities, transportation, communication, and other forms of infrastructure that support students, faculty, and staff at the various campuses that comprise the expanding Kashmir University.
 New construction and facility renovation needs will be prioritized.
-The latter will be done with an emphasis on safety and security in addition to laying out what is needed to execute the plans of the University. used/Criteria for processes of the University by August 2027.
-XI.
-Build an improved financial model for the University benchmarked on best universities of the world by December 2025.
+The latter will be done with an emphasis on safety and security in addition to laying out what is needed to execute the plans of the University will be recognized as an innovator in costeffectiveness, facility and technology infrastructure, and its ability to develop new income streams.
+Rationale, scope and objectives of the programme are to be measured off and on to see the success of the programme.
+Data and information, Resource targeting, Procurement of resources have to be analyzed regularly to see the success of the programmes.
+Targets, budgets and timelines.
+Financial planning and management have to be monitored for evaulauting criteria for success.

+best universities of the world by December 2015.

-2.10.6 Strategic Goal 6: The University will have adequate financial resource required for excellence
+2.10.6 Strategic Goal #6: The University will have adequate financial resource required for excellence